Postgraduate Coordination Team

 .
 You are welcome to approach one of the following people:

-- Diana Siwiak - first point of contact and postgraduate development coordinator (Masters and PhD),
+- Diana Siwiak - Postgraduate Coordinator - first point of contact (Masters and PhD),

 - Tony McLoughlin - Postgraduate Administrator (Masters and PhD),

 - Patricia Stein - Thesis Student Advisor - manages enrolment variations (Masters and PhD),

 - Pawel Dmochowski - PhD Proposal Seminar Chair (PhD only),